Rachel Dolezal: Reactions to the controversy

 In June 2015, psychologist Halford Fairchild asserted, "Rachel Dolezal is black because she identifies as black.
 Her identity was authentic, as far as I could tell."
 Sociologist Ann Morning also defended Dolezal, saying: "We're getting more and more used to the idea that people's racial affiliation and identity and sense of belonging can change, or can vary, with different circumstances."
 Washington Post journalist Krissah Thompson described her behavior as "white guilt played to its end".
 Thompson discussed the issue with psychologist Derald Wing Sue, an expert on racial identity, who suggested that Dolezal had become so fascinated by racism and racial justice issues that she "over-identified" with Black people.

 Gender studies scholar Samantha Allen said, "Rachel Dolezal seems determined to appropriate not just blackness but the rhetoric of transgender identity as well" and called the analogy "spurious".
 Washington Post journalist Jonathan Capehart wrote that "blackface remains highly racist, no matter how down with the cause a white person is".
-Her brother Ezra Dolezal also compared his sister's behavior to blackface and said "she's basically creating more racism".
+Ezra Dolezal also compared his sister's behavior to blackface and said, "She's basically creating more racism."

 In December 2017, Shawn Vestal of The Spokesman-Review called Dolezal "Spokane's undisputed heavyweight champion of racial appropriation".

 The Dolezal case led to a debate in scholarship as to whether transracial identity can be compared to transgender identity.

-On news outlets and social media, Dolezal has been compared to Sacheen Littlefeather, an American woman who passed as Native American and took the stage on the 1973 45th Academy Awards (the Oscars), for the fact that they both falsely self-identified with a culture or ethnicity that was not theirs, for personal gain and promotion.
+On news outlets and social media, Dolezal has been compared to Sacheen Littlefeather, a half-Mexican American woman who passed as Native American and took the stage on the 1973 45th Academy Awards (the Oscars); the comparison is based on the fact that both women falsely self-identified with a culture or ethnicity that was not theirs, together with the allegation that they did so for personal gain and promotion.